Fisheye Lenses vs. Wide-Angle Lens

 What is a fisheye lens?

 A fisheye lens is a special type of ultra-wide angle lens.
-They are small, ultra-wide, and show a distorted, spherical view of the world, most evident in the curved, outer corners of the photo.
+It is small and ultra-wide, and shows a distorted, spherical view of the world, most evident in the curved outer corners of the photo, known as the "fisheye effect".

 Fisheye lenses happen to work very well underwater for a couple different reasons: